Taking your kids backpacking? See these tips on how to pack your backpack and how to pack a kid's backpack.

-Backpacking is still one of my favourite activities to this day – there’s nothing like spending time in nature, away from the craziness of the world.
+Backpacking is still one of my favourite activities - there's nothing like spending time in nature, away from the world's craziness.

 But going backpacking with your kids is not the same as going by yourself or with people your age.

 Kids can't carry as much themselves, yet parents often pack extra things for them like coats, water bottles, snacks, and a picnic.

 Packing these items can be challenging for parents and their kids, as it's hard to bring enough gear without being too weighed down and, as a result, making the trip uncomfortable and cumbersome.

 In this post, you're going to learn how to pack your backpack the right way when you're going out with the kids.

 How to Pack Your Backpack